 The Channel B Output option, shown in Figure 107, selects what signal appears on the Q/Video B output: Normal, Tape Out, or Carrier Only.
-The Normal output depends on the selected Mode.
-For example, in PCMFM, the Normal Channel B output is simply 0V.
+The Normal output depends on the selected Mode, as shown in Table 9.
 Tape Out outputs the Pre-D signal, and Carrier Only outputs an unmodulated carrier; either of these will be output at the carrier frequency selected by Tape Out Freq (MHz).